ChrisMcKee1/power-platform-pcf/PCF/DatasetToExcel/README.md

 ## Overview

-DatasetToExcel is a Power Apps PCF code component that can be utilized in Power Apps to export any dataset from a Power App to a Microsoft Excel .xlsx file.
+**_DatasetToExcel_** is a FluentUI based Power Apps Component Framework (PCF) control which can be utilized in a Microsoft Power Apps application to allow the exporting of a configurable number of columns from an existing dataset to a Microsoft Excel .xlsx file.
+It is easy to use and also includes a customizable button based on your desired theme and style.

 ## Features